-Southern California's Premier Annual Logistics and Supply Chain Conference
+Southern California's Premier Conference on Ports and the Supply Chain

 if your business relies on the ports, you need to attend Strong ports=strong california 2018